ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > - Channels from different single or multi-channel SMUs can be ganged together.
 In this case, the current shared by each channel cannot exceed the current rating of the lowest rated SMU channel.
 > - Any number of channels can be ganged.
 > - Channels can be ganged in any order.
 > - Basic voltage and current sequence operations can be performed with ganged pin groups.
-However, the following synchronized sequence operations are not supported:
+However, `ConfigureAdvancedSequence` and the following synchronized sequence operations are not supported:
+>     - `ForceVoltageSequenceSynchronized`
->    - `ConfigureAdvancedSequence`
+>     - `ForceCurrentSequenceSynchronized`
 >     - `ForceAdvancedSequenceSynchronized`
 >     - `ForceAdvancedSequenceSynchronizedAndFetch`
->    - `ForceCurrentSequenceSynchronized`
->    - `ForceVoltageSequenceSynchronized`

 ### Physical Connections